Stanmozolevskiy/LIRI/README.md

-# Liri-  a node application.
+# Liri -  a node application.

 To install all necessary npm packages run these commands in lir derectory:
 * npm install